 9. Mi niño / Mi niña

 So, were you able to improve your Canarian Spanish?
 I am sure there were some expressions you did not know about.
-Let me know in the comments if you can think about any more!
+Let me know in the comments if you can think of any more!